clemBBDO/Window/landing.md

 				<header class="major">
 					<h3>Culture Manifested</h3>
 				</header>
-				<p>What people read and what they say isn't necessarily behaviour - yet.
-To understand whether the boundary to behaviour has been crossed, we monitor Google Trends with bespoke methodologies, and undertake quick-turnaround qual/quant exercises</p>
+				<p>What people read and what they say isn't necessarily behaviour.
+To understand whether the boundary to behaviour has been crossed, we monitor Google Trends with bespoke methodologies, and undertake quick-turnaround qualitative/quantitative exercises.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>